One of the best aspects of Star Wars: Galaxy’s Edge is how immersive it is, and that has a lot to do with the wonderful Cast Members who work there!

 Credits – Money.
 You won’t be asked to “swipe your card,” you’ll be asked to produce credits.

-Credentials – Discounts, such as Annual Pass, Disney Visa, DVC, or Employee.
+Credentials – Discounts, such as Magic Key pass, Disney Visa, DVC, or Employee.
 If you are purchasing something and are asked if you have any credentials, they are referring to discounts.

 Refreshers – Restrooms

 Image Scan – Photo.
 There are many PhotoPass photographers inside Galaxy’s Edge, but if you ask for a photo they won’t know what you’re talking about!
 They take image scans with their equipment, or can take an image scan with your datapad.